Reactions to the death of Elizabeth II: Postponements

 The ceremony that was due to be held to mark the transitioning of Colchester from town to city status was cancelled.

 The last two concerts of the BBC Proms, including the "Last Night", were cancelled as a mark of respect.
 The National Television Awards were postponed and rescheduled to 13 October as the original date of the ceremony, 15 September, fell during the period of national mourning.
 The Mercury Prize was among the events that were called off, while the Royal Opera House announced that they would not go on with the opening night of one of their new productions and would not be operating on the day of the state funeral.
 The Liberal Democrat Autumn conference was scrapped.
 Tynwald postponed its meeting on cost of living crisis until 22 September.
 The Trades Union Congress also cancelled their annual conference as a sign of respect.

-Following the announcement of the Queen's death, the RMT and ASLEF unions suspended planned train strikes scheduled for 15 and 17 September.
+Following the announcement of the Queen's death, the RMT and Associated Society of Locomotive Engineers and Firemen unions suspended planned train strikes scheduled for 15 and 17 September.
 A Royal Mail strike by the CWU planned for the following day was also suspended.
 The Royal College of Nursing delayed their strike ballot.

 The Bank of England postponed their interest rate decision by one week.

-The Department for Digital, Culture, Media and Sport (DCMS) first issued guidance to sporting bodies after the death was announced.
+The Department for Culture, Media and Sport (DCMS) first issued guidance to sporting bodies after the death was announced.
 Most sporting bodies cancelled events until at least 11 September, but some events between 8 and 11 September went ahead as scheduled with mourning protocol, such as pregame observation of a moment of silence, playing of "God Save the King", and all players wearing black armbands.